luckman212/stv/README.md

 - `stv ESTAB` to only print active states
 - `stv #igc[0-2]#` to show states related to igc0, igc1 and igc2

-Since all output is standardized and each state is printed on a single line, output from `stv` is well-suited to piping into other tools such as grep or awk.
+Since all output is standardized and each state is printed on a single line, output from  is well-suited to piping into other tools such as grep or awk.

 stv will print the total number of matching states at the bottom of the output.